parsevalbtc/libbitcoin-system-wiki/Mnemonics-Unraveled.md

 ### Language
 A [natural language](https://en.wikipedia.org/wiki/Natural_language).
 > Libbitcoin refers to a languages by [IANA subtag](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry), each considered globally-unique.
+### Token
+In linguistics a `token` is an "individual occurrence of a linguistic unit in speech or writing".
+> Electrum allows seed generation from tokens (i.e. non-dictionary words).
 ### Dictionary
 A `dictionary` is a standard set of reference tokens of a single language.
-> Token (linguistics) : an individual occurrence of a linguistic unit in speech or writing.

 > There may be more than one dictionary per language.
 ### Word
 A `word` is a dictionary token.
-> Non-dictionary word encoding is possible in Electrum.
 ### Mnemonic
 A `mnemonic` is an ordered set of words from a single dictionary, conforming to standard size and checksum constraints.
 > Electrum v1 does not implement checksum constraints.